A young woman with curly brown hair smiling outdoors, wearing a tan blazer over a black top with a gold necklace, with green trees in the background.

 What It’s Like to Work With Me

 Clients tell me I’m calm, compassionate, and straightforward.
 I’ll challenge you when it’s helpful and always hold space when things feel heavy.
-You don’t have to show up with the “right” words — just as you are is enough.
+You don’t have to show up with the “right” words.

 What you can expect in sessions: